 It became increasingly difficult for average citizens to live daily life.

-With a small nuclear power plant, a revitalized former USAF base, numerous government contractors, unversities, and scietific organizations developing intelligence infomration and defenses against chemical/genetic warfare in Columbus; Wright Patterson AFB in Fairborn/Dayton, aerospace industries just to the east of Columbus, and The Ohio State University's capabilities in medicine, chemistry, bioengineering, and others; Ohio was a target for terrorism and surveillance to thwart it.
+With a small nuclear power plant, a revitalized former USAF base, numerous government contractors, universities, and scientific organizations developing intelligence information and defenses against chemical/genetic warfare in Columbus; Wright Patterson AFB in Fairborn/Dayton, aerospace industries just to the east of Columbus, and The Ohio State University's capabilities in medicine, chemistry, bioengineering, and others; Ohio was a target for terrorism and imposed surveillance to thwart it.

 Other cities around the nation suffered the same type or worse difficulties inherent to increased surveillance as well.